Hugo LE PICARD

 - Sub-Saharan Africa

 Hugo Le Picard is an Associate Research Fellow at the Center for Energy & Climate at Ifri.
 His research interests mainly focus on the issues of energy poverty, electricity access and the financing of electricity infrastructures in sub-Saharan Africa.
-He is also preparing a doctoral thesis in the field of industrial economics applied to the African power sector at the Paris-Dauphine University.
 He joined Ifri's Center for Energy & Climate in 2018, after a work experience at the European public affairs department of Veolia Environment and at the Mediterranean Foundation of Strategic Studies (FMES).

 Along with his research activities, he is a lecturer at Paris-Dauphine University where he teaches courses in microeconomics, image analysis and introduction to deep learning.
 He also regularly intervenes on energy systems’ development in Africa as part of master's courses at Sciences Po Paris and at Paris-Dauphine University.
-He holds a Master's degree in economics and financial engineering applied to energy from the University Paris-Dauphine and a double degree in mathematics and economics from the University of Nottingham.
+He holds a PhD in industrial economics from Dauphine-PSL University

 Booming Decentralized Solar Power in Africa’s Cities.
 Satellite Imagery and Deep Learning Provide Cutting-Edge Data on Electrification Briefings de l'Ifri, January 18, 2022